Why Do Car Accidents Happen?

 Use of Cell Phones to Text or Talk

 Texting while driving is against the law in Florida for all drivers.
-Including Florida, 44 states have similar laws nationwide banning texting while driving as of December 2014, according to the Governors Highway Safety Association.
+According to the Governors Highway Safety Association, 44 states have similar laws nationwide banning texting while driving, as of December 2014, including Florida.

 In addition, 14 other states have laws requiring drivers to use hands-free devices when talking on the phone.
 But several recent studies have found that such hands-free devices can be just as dangerous for drivers.
-That's because simply talking on a phone can be distracting to drivers.
+It turns out that simply talking on a phone can be distracting to drivers, even if they’re still able to keep both hands on the wheel.

 What does all this mean?
 Texting and using cellphones while driving can be dangerous.
 That's probably why both these activities have been cited as some of the leading causes of car accidents in recent years, including rear-end accidents.